Evaluating Language Models for Generating and Judging Programming Feedback: Results

 Table \ref{table:feedgen} shows the performance of each language model on various grading criteria, including both individual and grouped criteria, based on human evaluations.
 We make the following observations.

-\paragraph{Open-Source vs. Proprietary Models.} The GPT-4o model shows very strong performance across nearly all individual and grouped criteria.
+\paragraph{Open-Source vs. Proprietary Models.} The GPT-4o and GPT-4o-mini models show very strong performance across nearly all individual and grouped criteria, beating all other models.
 Among the open-source models, there is significant variance in performance across different criteria.
-For instance, Llama-3-70B performs on par with or better than GPT-3.5-turbo on the EA, EC, and FA, FC, RC individual criteria.
-Llama-3-70B even remains competitive with both GPT-3.5-turbo and GPT-4o for generating perfect explanations (EA, ES, EC), and perfect fixes (FA, FS, FC, RC).
-In contrast, smaller models such as Gemma-2B perform poorly across the board.
-However, size alone does not determine performance, as some small open-source language models, like Phi-3-mini, despite their smaller size, perform competitively on several criteria, notably EA, FA, and RC.
+For instance, Llama-3.1-70B performs on par with or better than GPT-3.5-turbo on the accuracy and clarity of explanations (EA, EC), and the clarity of fixes (FC).
+Llama-3.1-70B remains also competitive with both GPT-4o-mini and GPT-4o for generating perfect explanations ($E_{all}$), and perfect fixes ($F_{all}$).
+In contrast, smaller models such as Gemma-2b perform poorly across the board.
+However, size alone does not determine performance, as other small open-source language models, like Phi-3-mini (with 3.8 billion parameters -- slightly more parameters than Gemma-2b), despite their smaller size, perform decently well on several criteria, notably for generating accurate explanations and fixes (EA, FA).

 \paragraph{Strengths and Weaknesses.} Each model has its strengths and weaknesses.
-However, we notice that most models struggle with selectivity (i.e., they identify irrelevant or redundant issues), while they generally produce comprehensible outputs (i.e., well-formatted responses).
-When looking at the feedback generations, the stronger models (e.g. Llama-3-70B, and the GPTs) often added performance suggestions (e.g. replace a for loop with a built-in function), while the other models often added incorrect outputs.
+However, we notice that most models struggle with selectivity (i.e., they identify irrelevant issues or fixes), while they generally produce clear outputs (i.e., well-formatted and understandable responses).
+When looking at the feedback generations, the stronger models (e.g. Llama-3.1-70B, and the GPTs) often added performance suggestions (e.g. replace a for loop with a built-in function), while the other models often added incorrect outputs.
 This indicates a broader challenge in developing models that can effectively identify and focus on relevant issues without including redundant or irrelevant information.
 Improvements in this area could lead to substantial overall performance gains.

-\paragraph{Program Repairs.} The RC column in Table \ref{table:feedgen} shows the proportion of generated correct repairs.
-The repair correctness (RC) scores show considerable variation, with GPT-4o scoring the highest.
-Interestingly, the correctness of the repairs does not correlate individually with either the quality of the explanations or with the accuracy of the fixes.
-However, the models that are better at writing both accurate and hallucination-free explanations \emph{and} fixes (i.e., EA, ES, FA, FS) are also better at generating high-quality repairs, aligning with previous observations \cite{koutcheme-etal-2024-using}.
-Similarly as in \cite{koutcheme-etal-2024-using}, GPT-3.5-turbo is the only model that disrupts this relationship.